ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 <img src="/img/rl_intro/reward.png" width="200px" height ="200px">

 * **State-Transition Function($P$)**: A state transition function governs how an agent in one state goes to the next when it performs a particular action.
-This state transition function is either deterministic where an action always takes you to that same state or is stochastic to model games of chance and situations like "moving North has a 20% chance of taking you south".
+This state transition function is either deterministic where an action always takes you to that same state or is stochastic to model games of chance like the probability of drawing a particular card in Poker or a dice roll.
+This includes situations like "Opening treasure chest has a 20% chance of getting you the key".
+Abstractly, this would be represented like: **$P$(near_chest,open_treasure,got_key) = 0.2**.

 The Reward Function and the State-Transition Function are typically part of the Environment Dynamics and may not be directly accessible by the agent.